 Inaugurated in 2013, the Rapibus corridor changed the face of Gatineau and the day-to-day lives of public transit users.
 At this point, taking the car, unlike taking the bus, is becoming increasingly time-consuming, which year after year enhances the benefits of the Rapibus corridor.
 By 2031, the population in the eastern part of Gatineau is expected to grow by 30%.
 This increase will further congest the roads and drive up the demand for public transportation.
-The benefits of the Rapibus bus rapid transit (BRT) system will become even more evident and appreciated over time.
+The benefits of the Rapibus, the first bus rapid transit (BRT) system in Quebec, will become even more evident and appreciated over time.

 Lorrain station: first infrastructure of the Rapibus' eastward extension

 The Lorrain station, located at 115 boulevard Lorrain, was the first of the infrastructures to see the light of day as part of the Rapibus' eastward extension.

 - 219 parking spaces, of which six are reserved for people with reduced mobility, and four for expectant mothers;

 - waiting areas, one of which is closed, heated and protected from inclement weather;

 - 2 non-covered supports that can accommodate up to 14 bicycles;

 - 2 variable message signs (VMS) indicating in real time the next routes;

 - 1 lit sidewalk that is accessible to people with reduced mobility, and that links rue Guigues and its surroundings to the station; and

 - 1 bioretention basin to treat the water volume and quality: plants will be used to absorb the phosphorus in the water and filter it before it is released into Gatineau's storm sewers.